 Business casual attire for men is typically more straightforward.
 Acceptable options fall between a full suit and pants paired with a professional shirt, button-down or sweater.

 Business casual clothing options for men might include:

-- Button-down shirts, dress shirts, sweaters or polo shirts
+Button-down shirts, sweaters or polo shirts

-- A belt that matches your shoes
+Optional belt that matches your shoes

 Read more: Guide To Men's Business Casual Attire